-ANS: 303-3 (c) - Generic Elective: ANTHROPOLOGY OF RELIGION- SACRED COMPLEX IN INDIA
+ANS: 307 - Generic Elective - 3: ANTHROPOLOGY OF RELIGION-SACRED COMPLEX IN INDIA

-Unit-I: Anthropology of Religion: Meaning scope and relation with power and political leverage, ethic identity and other aspects of culture in traditional and modern societies; elements of religion: Ritual ceremony, myth, taboo, sacred and profane, Rites of passage; van Gennep (separation, Liminality and incorporation); Witchcarft; sacrifice (Hicks and Gwywne); purity and pollution (Pauline kolenda).

-Unit - \mathbf{H} : Anthropological theories or religion; Durkheims theory of religion; functional school of religion symbolism anthropological conceptualization of pilgrimage; sacred space; sacred time and sacred knowledge; man-nature-sprit complex and sacred complex as a dimension of Indian civilization (vidyarthi, sinha and saraswathi) conceptual contributions concerning civilization (primary-secondary of Robert redfield); universalization and parocholozation of Marriot cultural Media and cultural performance of singer.

-Unit - III: Analytical studies on religion; Mini-Readings-The imagined landscape; Patters in the construction of Hindu sacred Geography (Diana L. Eck.); The issue of Right of Food among the Hindu - Notes and comments (R S Khare.); Moharam (A R Saiyid.); Five symbols of sikh identity (J.P.S Uberoi); Aspects of sarora ritual and Shamansism (victor tuner.); Ritual Regulation of environmental relations among a new guinea people (Ray A Rapport) and Christianity in India (K.N.
-Sahey).
+- 1. To understand the role of sacred complexes in cultural modifications in contemporary society - 2.
+To understand the Anthropological theories or religion - 3.
+To know the Analytical studies on religion - 4.
+To learn the Contemporary issues of religion - Unit I: Anthropology of Religion: Meaning scope and relation with power and political leverage, ethic identity and other aspects of culture in traditional and modern societies; elements of religion: Ritual ceremony, myth, taboo, sacred and profane, Rites of passage; van Gennep (separation, Liminality and incorporation); Witchcarft; sacrifice (Hicks and Gwywne); purity and pollution (Pauline kolenda). - Unit II: Anthropological theories or religion; Durkheims theory of religion; functional school of religion symbolism anthropological conceptualization of pilgrimage; sacred space; sacred time and sacred knowledge; man-nature-sprit complex and sacred complex as a dimension of Indian civilization (vidyarthi, sinha and saraswathi) conceptual contributions concerning civilization (primary-secondary of Robert redfield); universalization and parocholozation of Marriot cultural Media and cultural performance of singer. - Unit III: Analytical studies on religion; Mini-Readings-The imagined landscape; Patters in the construction of Hindu sacred Geography (Diana L. Eck); The issue of Right of Food among the Hindu Notes and comments (R S Khare); Moharam (A R Saiyid); Five symbols of sikh identity (J.P.S Uberoi); Aspects of sarora ritual and Shamansism (victor tuner); Ritual Regulation of environmental relations among a new guinea people (Ray A Rapport) and Christianity in India (K.N.
+Sahey). - Unit IV: Contemporary issues of religion; the logic of religious violence (M.

-Unit - IV: Contemporary issues of religion; the logic of religious violence (M. Juergensmeyer); Secularism (Brass and Madan) and fundamentalism; Religious conversion; Religious tourism; management and ecological issues.
+Juergensmeyer); Secularism (Brass and Madan) and fundamentalism; Religious conversion; Religious tourism; management and ecological issues.